manvanfilipv/Student_Population_Data_UoC/README.md

 http://147.52.17.140:8080/ClientREST/

-For understanding the purpose and use of this Project, please have a look at the report.
+For fully understanding the purpose and use of this Project, please have a look at the report.